kerkomen/qtools/README.md

     $ qqsub 'python3 my_script.py -i input.txt -v' -n my_name -m 8gb

-The command above will create a shell script file with the corresponding command and submit a job which will feature the name `my_name` and require `8gb` of memory.
+The command above will create a shell script file with the corresponding content and submit a job which will feature the name `my_name` and require `8gb` of memory.

 ### qwatch